nodejs/node-addon-api/doc/setup.md

 ## Prerequisites

-Before starting to use **N-API** you need to assure you have the following
+Before starting to use **Node-API** you need to assure you have the following
 prerequisites:

 * **Node.JS** see: [Installing Node.js](https://nodejs.org/)